rkanagy/Cookbook/README.md

 # Cookbook
-This repository contains recipes I like to share with my friends
+This repository contains recipes I like to share with my friends.

+It will contain a number of my favorite recipes.